What Is Basic Cable and How Do I Get It?

 It’s a pretty basic process, you might say, which is part of the appeal of basic cable.
 Of course, if you feel like self-installation isn’t for you, you can always have a pro from the cable company do it for you.

 Alternatives to basic cable

-As we hinted at earlier, there are a couple of solid alternatives to basic cable that can save you money and hassles over the long haul: HD antennas and livestreaming services.
+As we hinted at earlier, there are a couple of solid alternatives to basic cable that can save you money and hassles over the long haul: HD antennas and live TV streaming services.

 TV antennas vs. basic cable

 One cheap alternative to basic cable is a reliable HD antenna.
 HD antennas start at about $20 and usually increase in price as their range increases.

 HD antennas are easy to install and look nothing like the rabbit ears of days of yore.
 In fact, most HD antennas are flat, plastic squares that take up little or no space.

 Like we said before, HD antennas usually give you the same channels as a basic cable package would.
 That’s why, if you can get good reception in your home, we always recommend an HD antenna over basic cable.

 Another affordable alternative to basic cable is live TV streaming.
 What is live TV streaming you might ask?
 Live TV streaming is TV broadcast over the internet.